Pravargav/Amadeus/English/sentences.md

--> I found them passing by this street.
+-> They are passing by this street.

 -> bp1 works fine; however, bt1 continues to show the same error despite repeated attempts.